Magicalbananapi/GravityLib/README.md

 ---

 Future Plans:
-- Special, swimming based vector gravity, such that swimming when gravity is set to zero unlocks the pitch rotation of the camera.
+- Special gravity effects for swimming and riptide such that swimming in zero gravity unlocks the pitch rotation of the camera.
 - Gravity Fields to apply gravity.